marshki/about_dis_mac/src/archive/README.md

 * Apple Silicon
 * Intel

-On older versions of macOS, these scripts ran, but are no longer maintained.
+On older versions of macOS, these scripts ran, but they are no longer maintained.
 Your mileage may vary.

 ---